render-examples/ackee/README.md

 This repo can be used to deploy [Ackee] on Render.

-- It uses the [official Ackee Docker image](https://hub.docker.com/r/electerious/ackee) with a little entrypoint script that glues together MongoDB connection string.
+- It uses the [official Ackee Docker image](https://hub.docker.com/r/electerious/ackee) with an entrypoint script that sets the MongoDB connection string for Ackee.
 - It uses [MongoDB on Render](https://render.com/docs/deploy-mongodb) for the database.

 ## Deployment

-### One Click Deploy
+### One Click

 Use the button below to deploy Ackee on Render.

 [![Deploy to Render](http://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)

-### Manual Deployment
+### Manual

 See the guide at https://render.com/docs/deploy-ackee.